 Not to worry, let us introduce you to the Form 2, made by Formlabs!
 The Form 2 is a stereolithography (SLA) 3D printer, which uses a number of different liquid resins and a laser to build the model; instead of heat and plastic filament.
 We are now able to print more precise and longer prints with the Form 2.
 SLA printing is not new tech, it has just been expensive and the printers have been very large up until the last few years.

 The Form 2 3D printer is currently being piloted in the Makers Lab and is not listed on the Makers Lab reservation calendar.
 We have seen the Form 2 being used in the Makers Lab for printing orthopaedic models for pre-surgery simulation, printing lab equipment for research, and much more (see below for examples).
-If you are interested in 3D printing with the Form 2, contact us at firstname.lastname@example.org to schedule your print with a Makers Lab staff member.
+If you are interested in 3D printing with the Form 2, contact us to schedule your print with a Makers Lab staff member.

 Let’s look at a few prints from the Form 2:

 The Form 2 comes with a finish kit (shown below) used to clean up your model after printing.
-After removing the print from the build platform, the prints is submerged in isopropyl alcohol and agitated for roughly 20 minutes to remove any leftover liquid resin.
+After removing the print from the build platform, the print is submerged in isopropyl alcohol and agitated for roughly 20 minutes to remove any leftover liquid resin.
 After removing from the alcohol bath, we can use the clippers to remove the support structure.
 The print can also be placed under a UV light to finish curing the resin, or can be placed in natural sunlight until dry.